lixu4n/lixu4n/README.md

 # Céleste Duguay

-I'm 4th year student studying Computer Science at the University of Ottawa and I am also pursuing an additional minor in Digital Humanities which expanded my interests in product/porject developpement.
-I got to explore how computation has transformed culture itself and the convergence of culture being inseperable from technologies and computation.
+ I am studying Computer Science at the University of Ottawa and I am also pursuing an additional minor in Digital Humanities which expanded my interests in multimedia tools and intercept of culture and data.

-👾 Currently plotting..... upcoming projects coming.
+👾 Currently plotting.....

 👾 In the meantime find my portfolio here: [portfolio](https://lixu4n.github.io/Celeste/)